 Moses, when God called him through a burning bush to set the Israelites free, felt inadequate.
 You are in good company!
 God has given each of His creation gifts.
 When we allow God to use us in our gifting, we show God and the world we love Him.
 As well as your time and talents, your financial resources will be required of you.

-If you have read the website, you know, there is a donation to be given when you order your patch (cut).
+If you have read the website, you know, there is a donation to be given when you order your patchs (cut).
 Once the donation has been made, and your cut is ordered, there is no refund.
 Before you make the commitment, seriously consider if you have the money to lose should you change your mind.
 Your local chapter is not a lending institution and does not hold your money “in case you made a mistake”.
 Most chapters, especially new ones, operate on a very small budget.

 Please ponder your time and resources prior to making the decision to join Warrior of Faith.
 In addition to the initial investment, your local chapter will participate in events that require capital.
 Warrior of Faith understands that families might have limited financial resources, and that is okay.
 We ask that you give when you can to help your local chapter do the work of the ministry.

 The purpose of this guidebook is to give you much to think about and ponder.
 We here at Warrior of Faith Motorcycle Ministry do not want you to take the responsibility of membership lightly.
 However, neither do we want you to feel overwhelmed.
 Know that we take the sharing of the gospel of Christ seriously.
 It is our hope at Warrior of Faith that you will take time to pray and seek the Lord for His direction and will regarding membership into Warrior of Faith.
 We love the fellowship and unity of brothers and sisters coming together to serve our Lord.
 We gather, we laugh, we have fun, but we are always ready to serve Him to whoever He brings across our path.
 That could happen in a grocery store, a gas station, a highway, a rest stop, or at your local Starbucks!